cultural-impact-of-warfare

 Friendly fire was a constant danger in the dark.
 Troops might mistake their comrades for the enemy, especially if the attack involved multiple columns converging on the same point.
 To minimize this, soldiers often wore identifying items like white armbands or leaves in their helmets.
 Passwords were also used, though they could be compromised.
 In some cases, armies used a distinct battle cry known only to their own men.

 Disorder was another risk.
 Even well-trained legions could fall into confusion if the advance was not carefully controlled.
 A single soldier stumbling or shouting could set off a chain reaction of panic.
 The Roman historian Livy recounts an incident during the Second Macedonian War where a Roman night patrol got lost and inadvertently attacked their own camp, causing casualties before the mistake was discovered.
+Such episodes underscored the need for clear planning and disciplined execution.

-Famous Commanders and Their Use of Surprise
+Famous Commanders and Their Mastery of Surprise

 Hannibal Barca